nodejs/node/doc/api/process.md

 times nothing happens - but the 10th time, the system becomes corrupted.

-The correct use of `'uncaughtException'` is to perform synchronous cleanup of allocated resources (e.g. file descriptors, handles, etc) before shutting down the process. **It is not safe to resume normal operation after `'uncaughtException'`.**
+The correct use of `'uncaughtException'` is to perform synchronous cleanup of allocated resources (for example: file descriptors, handles, etc) before shutting down the process. **It is not safe to resume normal operation after `'uncaughtException'`.**